 - Blatchley WS.
 1926.
 Heteroptera or True Bugs of North America with Special Reference to the Faunas of Indiana and Florida.
-Nature Publishing Company, Indianapolis.
+Nature Publishing Company, Indianapolis, USA.
 1116 pp.

 - DeCoursey RM, Allen RC.
 1968.
 A generic key to the nymphs of the Pentatomidae of the eastern United States (Hemiptera: Heteroptera).
 University of Connecticut Occasional Papers 1: 141-151.

 - Distant WL.
 1880-1893.
 Insecta.
 Rhynchota.
 Hempitera: Heteroptera.
 Vol. 1.
 In Biologia Centrali-Americana, London.
 462 pp.

 - Hart CA. 1919.
 The Pentatomoidea of Illinois with keys to the Nearctic genera.
 Bulletin of the Illinois Natural History Survey 13: 157-223.

 - Hayslip NC, Genung WG, Kelsheimer EG, Wilson JW.
 1953.
 Insects attacking cabbage and other crucifers in Florida.
 Florida Agricultural Experiment Station Bulletin 534: 1-57.